padrinobook/padrinobook/02-job-vacancy-application.md

     end

-We create a table called **users**.
-The convention to name tables of models in the plural form comes from [Ruby On Rails](http://rubyonrails.org/).
+This code will create a `users`table with the `name`and `email`attributes.
+The `id` attribute will be created automatically unless you specify to use a different attribute as the unique key to a database entry.
+By the way, the convention to name tables of models in the plural form comes from [Ruby On Rails](http://rubyonrails.org/).
 Now we need to run this migration:

 {: lang="bash" }